maths/moodle-qtype_stack/doc/en/CAS/Real_Intervals.md

 6. `interval_intersect_list(I)` intersect a list of real sets.
 7. `interval_complement(X)` take a `%union` of intervals and return its complement.
 8. `interval_set_complement(X)` Take a set of real numbers, and return the `%union` of intervals not containing these numbers.
 9. `interval_count_components(X)` Take a set of real numbers, and return the number of separate connected components in the whole expression.
 Simple intervals count as one, and sets count as number number of distinct points in the set.
 Trivial intervals, such as the empty set, count for 0.
+No simplification is done, so you might need to use `interval_tidy(X)` first if you don't want to count just the representation.

 ## Natural domains, and real sets with a variable.